suhan-paradkar/Libgenbot/README.md

 Libgenbot is a Bot written in Python to download PDFs from libgen.
-It is a fork of PyPaperBot, and is inspired by it Currently in alpha, please leave feedback and report issues
+It is a fork of PyPaperBot, and is inspired by it Please leave feedback and report issues

 ## Installation